Chapter 10 Images

 ]

-The name of the country/economy where the photo was taken.
+The name of the country/economy where the photo was taken.code

 The geographic location where the photo was taken.
 Some digital cameras equipped with GPS can, when the option is activated, capture and store in the EXIF metadata the exact geographic location where the photo was taken.